ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 - Is the `recovered` column completed correctly, based on the `comments` and the `recovery_date` columns?
 - Are there blank strings that need to be set to NULL?
 If so, press the `Set to NULL` button in that cell.

-The notebook will indicate the sheet had passed quality control by adding a ✔️**green checkmark** beside each section.
+The Nodebook will indicate the sheet had passed quality control by adding a ✔️**green checkmark** beside each section.

 If there are any errors go into database and fix the `raw` table directly, or contact the researcher, and re-run.